Holistic Treatment For Co-Occurring Addiction and Suicide Ideation

 During inpatient care, a person may receive several types of therapy and treatment, including:

-- Behavioral therapy: Talk therapy, including cognitive behavioral therapy, dialectical behavior therapy, and motivational interviewing are common components to this process.
+• Behavioral therapy: Talk therapy, including cognitive behavioral therapy, dialectical behavior therapy, and motivational interviewing, are common components of this process.
 It involves one-on-one sessions with a licensed therapist to explore the various thought processes and causes of the underlying mental health condition.
+Additionally, EMDR may be beneficial/

 In short, treatment for dual diagnosis in those who have suicidal ideation can be life-saving.